Columbia Workplace Violence Attorney

 - Workers’ Compensation Claim: If the violent incident occurred in the course of your employment, you may file a workers’ compensation claim.
 Notably, a workers’ comp claim in South Carolina does not require you to prove that your employer was at fault.
 Instead, you must show that the injury happened while you were performing your job duties.
 A successful workers’ comp claim can result in benefits to help cover medical expenses, lost wages, and rehabilitation costs.
 Your workers’ comp claim is generally your sole legal remedy against your employer for an act of workplace violence.

 - Third-Party Liability Lawsuit: If someone other than your employer is responsible for your injury—such as a customer, contractor, vendor, or even a trespasser—you may have a third-party liability lawsuit.
 Unlike a workers’ comp claim, you must prove negligence to establish liability.
 However, winning this type of lawsuit can result in the recovery of additional compensation, including for pain and suffering.
 Notably, workplace violence victims in South Carolina can file both a workers’ comp claim and a third-party liability lawsuit.
-Indeed, injured workers should always seek workers’ comp benefits.
+Indeed, injured workers should always seek workers’ compensation benefits.

 Know the Statute of Limitations for a Workplace Violence Claim